WMB – Women Mean Business!

 ABOUT OUR FOUNDER

-With over 20 years in the magazine industry, Managing Editor Rosemary Delaney is an expert in producing quality titles and, as an entrepreneur herself, has directly experienced the highs and lows of business.
+With over 20 years in the magazine industry, Managing Editor Rosemary Delaney (pictured at a much younger age to the left) is an expert in producing quality titles and, as an entrepreneur herself, has directly experienced the highs and lows of business.
 Not only can she talk the talk but she continues to walk the walk as an editor and businesswoman.

-She is currently on the board of InterTrade Ireland, a cross-border organisation which boosts economic cooperation between Northern Ireland and the Republic of Ireland in order to achieve greater economic growth.
+For the last 4 years, Rosemary has sat on the board of InterTrade Ireland, the only cross-border organisation which boosts economic cooperation between Northern Ireland and the Republic of Ireland in order to achieve greater economic growth.

 In 2011 Rosemary published her book Women Mean Business: One Woman’s Journey into Entrepreneurship (Orpen Press) an honest, funny and insightful account of her career journey thus far.

 2. Only do business with blue chip clients.
 Better to be paid than to be stung.